NubeIO/rubix-ce-docs/docs/rubix-ce/setup/Getting Started.md

 ## Install

 No installation is necessary.
-Simply right-click to run Rubix CE.
+Simply right-click to run Rubix CE. <br/>
-If running on Windows machine, Windows Defender may bar you from running the software.
-Simply click `More Info` then `Run Anyway`.
+If you're running the software on a Windows machine, Windows Defender might prevent its execution.
+In such cases, simply click on `More Info` and then proceed by selecting `Run Anyway.`

 ![max300px](../img/apps/more-info.png)